Senior Citizen Audit Program

 Senior Citizen Auditor Class Participation Guidelines

-Senior Citizen Auditors are guests of the university and are welcome to enjoy classes as long as they respect the expectations of the instructor regarding auditors and do not negatively impact the educational experience of other class participants.
+Senior Citizen Auditors are guests of the university and are welcome to enjoy classes as long as they respect the instructor's expectations regarding auditors and do not negatively impact the educational experience of other class participants.

-The class instructor, at their sole discretion, determines whether auditors in the class will be able to fully participate in the class or will only be allowed to observe with no active participation.
+At their sole discretion, the class instructor determines whether auditors in the class will be able to fully participate in the class or will only be allowed to observe with no active participation.
 In addition, the instructor may rescind permission of the auditor to participate if the instructor deems that it is in the best interest of the class to do so.
 If a senior citizen auditor does not abide by the guidelines set forth by the instructor, is disruptive, or otherwise behaves in a way the instructor believes is detrimental to the class, either the instructor or the Senior Citizen Audit Program coordinator has the authority to rescind consent to audit the class and/or disenroll the auditor from the program.

 Key Dates